 My daughter, Demi Brae Cuccia was born August 14, 1991 in Austell GA.
 She was born at home, a middle child with an older brother and a younger sister.
 Our bond was immediate; she was a delightful, precious little girl, with a smile decorated with dimples.
 Demi always wanted to help and please those she loved.

 We moved back to our hometown of Monroeville Pa when Demi was three.

 We became a single parent family in 1996.
-Demi and her siblings were home schooled, however due to the change in our family dynamics, public school was introduced.
+I homeschooled Demi and her siblings, however, due to the change in our family dynamics, public school was introduced.
 This was quite a difficult adjustment for us all, especially Demi. .

 Demi was always very creative and a deep thinker.
 She loved animals, children and enjoyed spending time at home with me, her brother Jake and sister Saige.
 She loved to color as a young child and looked forward to visiting Conneaut Lake in the summers.

 In the 6th grade Demi was diagnosed with ITP, a disorder that affected her platelets.
 She was a very sick little girl and was hospitalized several times in a thirteen month period.
 She was healed at age 14 and that is when her faith in her Lord grew deep, she was so thankful to be well and took nothing for granted.

 Demi fought to be resilient and was wise beyond her age.